sciris/sciris/docs/tutorials/index.rst

         :link-type: doc
         :img-top: img-printing.png

         This tutorial covers tools for quickly printing out information about objects and data.
+(As you can see, you won't have an opportunity to make any cool plots in this tutorial, but it's worth doing anyway, promise!)

     .. grid-item-card:: 6 Plotting